Google Earth: Street View

 On April 15, 2008, with version 4.3, Google fully integrated Street View into Google Earth.
 Street View displays 360° panoramic street-level photos of select cities and their surroundings.
 The photos were taken by cameras mounted on automobiles, can be viewed at different scales and from many angles, and are navigable by arrow icons imposed on them.

-Using the Street View on Google Earth, users can visit and explore 30 UNESCO World Heritage Sites with historical context and pins for each.
+Using Street View on Google Earth, users can visit and explore 30 UNESCO World Heritage Sites with historical context and pins for each.
 The sites include the Great Pyramid, the Taj Mahal, Sagrada Família, the Dolomites, the Royal Botanic Gardens, Kew, and the Great Sphinx.

-In 2019, Walt Disney World partnered with Google to create Pixar Street View.
-A unique activation that enabled viewers to search for hidden Pixar Easter eggs in Toy Story Land at Disney's Hollywood Studios through street view.
+In 2019, Walt Disney World and Pixar partnered with Google to create Pixar Street View.
+A unique activation that enabled viewers to search for hidden Pixar Easter eggs inside Toy Story Land at Disney's Hollywood Studios through street view.
 This creative collaboration elevated Pixar's iconic tradition of hiding Easter eggs in films and introduced it to an immersive new platform.